-The papers already filed bearing on the subject are (1) the deed from the Indians; (2) the affidavit of J. W. Pearman, setting forth the whole transaction, together with a brief statement by him, as agent of the company to treat with the Indians for said
+The papers already filed bearing on the subject are (1) the deed from the Indians; (2) the affidavit of J. W. Pearman setting forth the whole transaction, together with a brief statement by him, as agent of the company to treat with the Indians for said right of way.

-I now file with you the map called for, showing the road as surveyed, together with the original and amended articles of incorporation of the Republican Valley Railroad Company, and a letter to the Hon.
-Hiram Price from the general manager of the company, referring to the same.
+I now file with you the map called for, showing the road as surveyed, together with the original and amended articles of incorporation of the Republican Valley Railroad company, referring to the same.

+Company, and a letter to the Hon.
+Hiram Price from the general manager of the